 Chances are you almost always have eggs in your fridge.
 Whether baked, scrambled or poached, they’re one of the most versatile items on the grocery list.
-(Check out some egg-tastic recipes here.)
-You might think the best way to pick a carton is by checking the grade, size, and expiration date – but there’s a secret, more efficient way to tell how fresh your eggs are.
+(Here’s how to choose the best eggs at the store.)
+You might think the best way to pick a carton is by checking the grade, size, and expiration date—but there’s a secret, more efficient way to tell how fresh your eggs are.

 Interested?
 Keep reading.

 How to Decode Your Egg Carton